andre-araujo/weather-app/README.md

 `npm install` : Get project dependencies

 ### Run in develop mode
-`npm start` : Runs in *develop mode* with hot reload, no cashing, and no minification
+`npm run dev` : Runs in *develop mode* with hot reload, no cashing, and no minification

 It will run at [http://localhost:3000]()

 ### Run in production mode
-`npm run start:prod` : Runs in *production mode* with a production-ready optimized build
+`npm start` : Runs in *production mode* with a production-ready optimized build

 ### Build
 `npm run build:prod` : Builds the project in *production mode* as an static app a `./dist` folder